huggingface/transformers/README.md

 The inputs and output are **identical to the TensorFlow model inputs and outputs**.

 We detail them here.
-This model takes as inputs:
+This model takes as *inputs*:

 - `input_ids`: a torch.LongTensor of shape [batch_size, sequence_length] with the word token indices in the vocabulary (see the tokens preprocessing logic in the scripts `extract_features.py`, `run_classifier.py` and `run_squad.py`), and
 - `token_type_ids`: an optional torch.LongTensor of shape [batch_size, sequence_length] with the token types indices selected in [0, 1].
 Type 0 corresponds to a `sentence A` and type 1 corresponds to a `sentence B` token (see BERT paper for more details).
 - `attention_mask`: an optional torch.LongTensor of shape [batch_size, sequence_length] with indices selected in [0, 1].
 It's a mask to be used if the input sequence length is smaller than the max input sequence length in the current batch.
 It's the mask that we typically use for attention when a batch has varying length sentences.
 - `output_all_encoded_layers`: boolean which controls the content of the `encoded_layers` output as described below.
 Default: `True`.

-This model outputs a tuple composed of:
+This model *outputs* a tuple composed of:

 - `encoded_layers`: controled by the value of the `output_encoded_layers` argument: